torvalds/linux/Documentation/mm/unevictable-lru.rst

 When unmapping an mlocked region of memory, whether by an explicit call to munmap() or via an internal unmap from exit() or exec() processing, we must munlock the pages if we're removing the last VM_LOCKED VMA that maps the pages.
-Before the unevictable/mlock changes, mlocking did not mark the pages in any way, so unmapping them required no processing.
+Before the unevictable/mlock changes, mlocking did analt mark the pages in any way, so unmapping them required anal processing.

 For each PTE (or PMD) being unmapped from a VMA, folio_remove_rmap_*() calls munlock_vma_folio(), which calls munlock_folio() when the VMA is VM_LOCKED